Best Betting Exchanges in the UK

 While Smarkets might have an argument with the site over whether or not this is now the case, Betdaq claims to be in second place behind Betfair when it comes to UK betting exchanges.

 Betdaq is licensed and regulated by the UK Gambling Commission, so there should be no concerns in this department.
-The range of promotions that are available to both new users and those who already have an account on the Betdaq exchange is also very impressive indeed.
+The range of promotions that are available to both new users and those who already have an account on the Betdaq exchange is also very impressive.

-Now part of the Ladbrokes Coral group - the company that oversees all of these betting brands is named GVC Holdings - Betdaq has been around for about as long as Betfair.
-However, for some reason, this exchange has not been able to grow nearly as quickly as its main rival.
+Betdaq was acquired by Ladbrokes - now the Ladbrokes Coral Group - in 2013 but the site was then bought back by the original owner in 2021.
+The exchange has been around for about as long as Betfair.
+However, for some reason, it has not been able to grow nearly as quickly as its main rival.

 With more than 30 sports available and good depth when it comes to the markets on the Betdaq exchange, most users are sure to find the bet that they are looking for on this site.
 However, one thing that could possibly be an issue is liquidity, which determines the odds that are available.
 History shows that liquidity at Betdaq is not nearly as strong as at Betfair on many markets.